-- b.
-Determine the recommended center of gravity zone for your truck, as listed in your truck owner's manual.
-If you cannot find this information, contact the nearest manufacturer's representative for your truck.
-The zone is normally measured from the rear of the cargo area. - c.
-In a properly matched combination of truck and camper, point 'B' (camper center of gravity) will fall within points 'C' and 'D', (truck's center of gravity zone).

-- The bed of your truck typically is fastened to its frame with mounts allowing for some movement.
-Enough clearance must be allowed between truck and camper to prevent damage that can be caused by racking, twisting, and bouncing during normal driving conditions. - The cab-over of the camper should never be closer than 1 1/2" to the highest point of your truck's cab to allow clearance for cab marker lights or tracking system antennas, if equipped. - A minimum of 1/4" clearance between the truck bed side rails and the camper wing is required.
+- c.
+In a properly matched combination of truck and camper, point 'B' (camper center of gravity) will fall within points 'C' and 'D', (truck's center of gravity zone). - The bed of your truck typically is fastened to its frame with mounts allowing for some movement.
+Enough clearance must be allowed between the truck and camper to prevent damage that can be caused by racking, twisting, and bouncing during normal driving conditions. - The cab-over of the camper should never be closer than 1 1⁄2" to the highest point of your truck's cab to allow clearance for cab marker lights or tracking system antennas if equipped. - A minimum of 1⁄4" clearance between the truck bedside rails and the camper wing is required.
 Some truck models have a tapered bed, meaning the bed depth is different between the front and rear.
-This can make the camper look tilted (front higher than the rear) along the bed of the truck. - It may be necessary to place a bed mat in the truck bed to raise the camper to the minimum clearance requirements. - Using a truck with under-rated towing and loading capacities to haul a camper can cause serious stability problems.
-Additionally, the strain put on the engine, structural frame and drivetrain of the truck may lead to serious maintenance problems.
+This can make the camper look tilted (front higher than the rear) along the bed of the truck. - It may be necessary to place a bed mat in the truck bed to raise the camper to the minimum clearance requirements. - A minimum of 1⁄2" clearance between the truck's tail lights and camper bumper exterior is also required.
+Adding a spacer at the front of the camper or in the front of the truck bed can help ensure proper clearance.
+If you add a spacer, make sure you do not compromise the center of gravity position of your truck. - Using a truck with under-rated towing and loading capacities to haul a camper can cause serious stability problems.
+Additionally, the strain put on the engine, structural frame, and drivetrain of the truck may lead to serious maintenance problems.
 The maximum towing and payload capacities of your truck must never be exceeded.
-Refer to your tow vehicle's Owner's Manual for the towing capacity of your tow vehicle, in terms of maximum Gross Weight (GW), maximum Gross Vehicle Weight Rating (GVWR) and Payload Capacity. - As always, your nuCamp dealer will have lots of experience to assist you in matching your truck and camper.
+Refer to your tow vehicle's Owner's Manual for the towing capacity of your tow vehicle, in terms of maximum Gross Weight (GW), maximum Gross Vehicle Weight Rating (GVWR), and Payload Capacity. - As always, your nuCamp dealer will have lots of experience to assist you in matching your truck and camper.
 Rely on their expertise to guarantee compatibility.
-Your dealer can also assist with setting your camper in proper position on your truck bed.
+Your dealer can also assist with setting your camper in the proper position on your truck bed.